rchakode/kube-opex-analytics/README.md

 The tool includes and is bound to third-party libraries provided with their owns licenses and copyrights.
 Read the `NOTICE` file for additional information.

 # <a name="contributions"></a>Support & Contributions
-We encourage feedback and will make our best to be proactive to handle any troubles you may encounter when using this tool.
+We encourage feedback and always make our best to handle any troubles you may encounter when using this tool.

 Here is the link to submit issues: https://github.com/rchakode/kube-opex-analytics/issues.